 Planning applications

-When a new development is planned, we make sure that any impact on the road network is taken into account.
-We consider access to local facilities, shops and schools and the possible effects of a development on road safety and congestion.
-We then decide whether improvements to the transport network are needed.
+When a new development is planned, we make sure that any impact on the transport network is taken into account.
+We consider a wide range of sustainability issues including access by all modes to local facilities, shops and schools.
+We assess the impact of proposals on highway capacity and the possible effects of a development on road safety.
+We then decide whether improvements to the transport network and/or other measures such as Travel Plans are necessary and justifiable.
+We undertake negotiations with developers to secure the most effective packages of mitigation and we manage the delivery of any agreed works and measures.

 Representations that the County Council submits on planning applications will be made available through the relevant planning application files on the Local Planning Authority websites.
 See our representations on planning applications page.